-ParticipantsThe conference will be of particular interest to all those involved in the development and application of standards or CPD frameworks in HE or FE.
+ParticipantsThe conference will be of particular interest to all those involved in promoting effective change in HE learning, teaching and development.
 This includes:

-Conference VenueThis year’s conference will return to the Novotel, Birmingham Centre, located on Broad Street in the heart of the City Centre.
+VenueThis year’s conference will return to the Novotel, Birmingham, located on Broad Street in the heart of the city centre.
 Fully residential delegates will be accommodated on-site – all rooms are en-suite.
 Birmingham is well served by the motorway network and parking is available at the hotel.
 New Street station is a short taxi ride away with regular rail links to Birmingham International Airport.

-Tuesday 29th November 2005 – Day 1 (click here for day 2)Click on title to view abstract (Word docs):
+Tuesday 21st November 2006 – Day 1 (click here for day 2)Click on title to view abstract (PDFs):

 |10.30 – 11.00am||Welcome and Introductions|

 |11.00 – 12.00am||Keynote:Developing Tribes and Territories, Paul Blackmore, Coventry University|

 |12.45 – 1.45pm||LUNCH|